MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     =#

-## Assembling Queries
+## Tabular Operations

 Recall the query that was demonstrated in the [previous section](@ref Why-FunSQL?):

 *Find all patients born between 1930 and 1940 and living in Illinois, and for each patient show their current age.*

     From(person) |>
     Where(Fun.between(Get.year_of_birth, 1930, 1940)) |>